There’s something terribly wrong with your company, isn’t there?

 – Which processes load data into which reports;

-– How each of these processes affect reporting across every table and ETL system.
+– How each of these processes affects reporting across every table and ETL system.

 If you’re like most BI operators forced to work across disjointed legacy systems, we’re willing to bet that you’re already aware of these issues.
 Our research shows that BI groups waste over 50 percent of their time manually locating data.
 And our personal experience has shown us the same—we’re bombarded by BI managers frustrated with their inability to manage their metadata consistently or accurately.